Kevin310703/Q-Airline/README.md

 Once the application is running, users can:

-- Register or log in to their accounts.
+- Register, log in or reset password to their accounts.
 - Search for flights based on their preferences.
-- Book tickets securely and make payments.
+- Book tickets securely.
+- Update user infomation.
-- Manage booked tickets, including viewing QR codes for verification.
+- Manage booked tickets.

-Admin users can access additional functionalities through the admin panel, such as managing flight listings and user information.
+Admin users can access additional functionalities through the admin panel, such as managing flight listings, airplane listings, ticket listing, notification or promotion, user information.

+## About Us (Author)
+We are a team of three students from The VNU University of Engineering and Technology (VNU-UET).
+Together, we developed Q-Airline as a project to apply our knowledge and skills in software development, aiming to create a practical and user-friendly solution for managing flight tickets.

+- Chu Viet Kien (The Faculty of Agricultural Technology).
+- Pham Mai Anh (The Faculty of Information Technology).
+- Vu Thi Ngoc Thanh (The Faculty of Information Technology).

+## Contact
+Email: 21020830@vnu.edu.vn/kiencv.3107@gmail.com

 ## License